VUnit/vunit/docs/check/user_guide.rst

 The check preprocessor scans your code for calls to ``check_relation`` and then parses ``expr`` as a VHDL relation.
-From that it will generate an error message describing how the relation failed.
+From that it will generate a context (context\_msg parameter) describing how the relation failed.
 For example, the check

 .. code-block:: vhdl